What is an XML sitemap? A fundamental SEO tool!

 Do I need an XML sitemap?

-Is the XML sitemap a must if we want our websites to be crawled and indexed by Google?
+If, after deploying all of the methods mentioned above, you’re still unable to locate a sitemap, it’s likely that your site doesn’t possess one.
+As such, you might be wondering: is the XML sitemap a must if we want our websites to be crawled and indexed by Google?
 Well technically, the answer is no. As suggested by Google, if a website has its webpages properly linked, then their web crawlers should be able to discover most of the website.

 However, it is never harmful to make Google’s job easier.
 Google particularly recommends websites that are new, large, and with webpages that are not well-linked to include an XML sitemap, so that Google will not overlook some of its webpages.

 Including a URL in our XML sitemap doesn’t necessarily mean that Google will crawl your page as the XML sitemap only works as a suggestion to Google.
 Still, submitting the sitemap to Google can increase the chance that your webpage gets crawled.
 So again—it’s no harm to make Google’s job easier!

 TIP TO CREATING AN SEO XML SITEMAP: ONLY INCLUDE URLS THAT YOU WANT GOOGLE TO INDEX

 The name “XML sitemap” may give you an impression that a sitemap should be a roadmap of the whole website.
 But that is wrong—you don’t need to include every page of your website in the sitemap.
 Instead, you should only include webpages that you want Google to crawl.